SpeedCurve-Metrics/lux.js/README.md

 > ⚠️ Self-hosting lux.js is not recommended.
 Please read our [self-hosting documentation](https://support.speedcurve.com/docs/self-hosted-real-user-monitoring) for more information.

+## Project goals

+1. **Browser compatibility** - lux.js runs and gathers basic metrics in every browser that supports ES3, while still gathering modern metrics from evergreen browsers.
+2. **Small size** - lux.js aims to be under 10 KB when compressed.
+Today it is 20.6 KB uncompressed, 8.0 KB compressed with gzip 9, and 7.2 KB compressed with brotli 11.
+3. **Low overhead** - lux.js creates only a handful of event handlers and observers.
+Most metrics are calculated on-demand before a beacon is sent.

 ## Local development

 - Compile the lux.js script with `npm run build` or `npm run watch`